-WPI's research in health and biotechnology crosses multiple disciplines and embraces a wide range of focus areas—all with the goals of expanding our understanding of the living world and improving our lives.
-From smart phone apps that help patients better manage their health to leading-edge work in tissue regeneration, researchers are exploring ways to apply knowledge from the life sciences to advance medical practice and improve healthcare outcomes.
+WPI's research in health and biotechnology crosses multiple disciplines and embraces a wide range of focus areas—all with the goals of expanding our understanding of the living world and improving lives.
+From leading-edge work in tissue regeneration to building smart phone apps that help patients better manage their own health, researchers are exploring ways to apply knowledge from the life sciences to advance medical practice and improve healthcare outcomes.

 Innovative thinkers, makers, and problem solvers tend to flourish in an environment that supports and rewards rigorous, cross-disciplinary work at the cutting edge of discovery.